sorrell/tms/README.md

 ```

 ### More Development Questions?
-Checkout our [DEVELOPMENT.md](./DEVELOPMENT.md) file for some frequently ask questions.
+Checkout [DEVELOPMENT.md](./DEVELOPMENT.md) for some frequently ask questions.

 If you still have questions, please join our discord for help!